top of page

 Keep Effect Switch States Matching with GP‑5 Presets

-When you recall a GP‑5 preset, you would want the MC6 PRO’s effect toggle switch labels to accurately reflect the GP‑5 preset's individual effect on/off states — so you always see what’s live before before adding or removing an effect.
+When you recall a GP‑5 preset, you want the MC6 PRO’s effect toggle switch labels to accurately reflect the GP‑5 preset's individual effect on/off states.
+This way, you always see what’s live before adding or removing an effect.

 To achieve this, you simply need to add a Set Toggle message to each of your MC6 PRO switches that recalls a specific GP-5 preset.
 This message will be used to set the toggle states of the individual effect toggle switches on the next page within the same bank.